Recruitment Events

 PGY1 candidates must apply through the ASHP Pharmacy Online Residency Centralized Application Service (PhORCAS).
 In addition, they must participate in the ASHP Resident Matching Program (The Match).
 The resident matching program code is 192113.
 We use PhORCAS for all residency candidate applications.
 We select candidates to offer interviews after reviewing all applications.
 Applicants must have their Kentucky license by October 15.

-In addition, you can learn more about our current residents below as well as our Past Residents and their Research Projects.
+In addition, you can learn more about our current resident below as well as our Past Residents and their Research Projects.
 Plus, we invite you to learn about our team of Pharmacy Preceptors.

 You may direct questions about the residency program to Tara Neitzel, PharmD, BCPS, the Residency Program Director.
 Contact her at tneitzel@emhealth.org or (859) 239-1717.